LuisEmmanuel27/ORACLE_OIC_DATABASES/ORACLE_UNI_NOTES/OIC/Preguntas2.md

     1. You must explicitly specify the target server TLS version for the external web service outbound Invoke connection configuration.
     2. The SAML and OAuth security policies are available options for creating the inbound Trigger connection.
     3. The WSDL URL property value can be defined by uploading a file for either the inbound Trigger connection or the outbound Invoke connection configuration.<br><br>
 32. **A company has using Oracle Integration Cloud (OIC) to integrate its business applications, such as Oracle HCM Cloud, Oracle ERP Cloud, and Salesforce.
-However, they are planning to migrate some oftheir integration workloads from their current OIC instance to a new instance in a different region to comply with data sovereignty regulations.
+However, they are planning to migrate some of their integration workloads from their current OIC instance to a new instance in a different region to comply with data sovereignty regulations.
 Which statement is true regarding the exporting and importing of integrations?**
     1. You can import a package containing activated integrations.
     2. You can export an integration either as a separate file (IAR) or bundled in a package (PAR) and it will still contain the connection resources.
     3. You cannot import an integration if it already exists with the same identifier and version.